West London line: Route

 From north to south, to line follows the following route with current and former stations, junctions with other railways and other features:

+Current Route

+Former Route

 The West Cross Route, one side of the Ringway 1 inner ring road, would have paralleled the line.

 Rolling stock

 Trains in scheduled passenger services on the West London line are as follows:

 Passenger volume

-These are passenger volume statistics for the line from the years beginning April 2002 to April 2013.
+These are passenger volume statistics for the line from the years beginning April 2002 to April 2022.
 The large increases in the year beginning April 2006 were due to travelcards for National Rail journeys being made available from stations with London Underground ticket offices, and also using a different methodology to estimate likely journeys made from National Rail stations in Zone 1.
 The large increases in the year beginning April 2010 were due to increased train frequencies helped by the introduction of new rolling stock.
 Shepherd's Bush opened 2008 and Imperial Wharf the following year.
+There was a significant change in methodology for estimating usage of London stations in 2015–16, resulting in large changes in usage numbers for some stations.